Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Complexity for the Erd o s--R enyi filtration

 \end{lemma} \begin{proof} We have that

-We claim that the first factor is equal to $\Prob{\betti_1(K_i)> 0}$.
-Indeed, under the condition of having exactly $i$ edges, $G$ is just drawn uniformly at random among all $i$-edge graphs with $\ver$ vertices (because of the symmetry of the ER model), just as in the ER filtration model at position $i$.
+We claim that the first factor is equal to $\Prob{\betti_1(\text{ER}(n,\rho_i)> 0}$.
+Indeed, under the condition of having exactly $i$ edges, the underlying Erd\H{o}s--R\'enyi graph of $\ERcompl$ is just drawn uniformly at random among all $i$-edge graphs with $\ver$ vertices (because of the symmetry of the Erd\H{o}s--R\'enyi model), just as in the $i$-th complex of $\ERfilt$.

-For the second factor, we observe that the number of edges is a binomial distribution whose expected value is equal to the integer $\row\cdot p=i$.
+For the second factor, we observe that the number of edges is a binomial distribution whose expected value is equal to the integer $\row\cdot \alpha=i$.
 It is known that, in this case, the probability is maximized at the expected value, see for instance~\cite{kaas1980mean}.
-Hence, since there are $\row+1\leq \ver^2$ possible values for the distribution, we have that $\Prob{\text{$G$ has exactly $i$ edges}}\geq 1/\ver^2$. \end{proof} Combining these two statements with \cref{lem:main_lemma} yields our first main theorem: \begin{mthm} Let $\bdmat'$ be the matrix reduction of the $1$-boundary matrix of an Erd\H{o}s--R\'enyi filtration.
+Hence, since there are $\row+1\leq \ver^2$ possible values for the distribution, we have that $\Prob{\ERcompl\text{ has exactly i edges}}\geq 1/\ver^2$. \end{proof} Combining these two statements with \cref{lem:main_lemma} yields our third main theorem: \begin{mthm} Let $\bdmat'$ be the matrix reduction of the $1$-dimensional boundary matrix of an Erd\H{o}s--R\'enyi filtration.
 Then